togawa28/mousestyles/doc/source/report/dynamics.rst

 6. Comparison:

-The comparison function plots the simulated behavior dynamics.
-It plots the the simulated behavior dynamics obtained from the evaluation function for the given strain during the given time period.
+The comparison function plots the simulated behavior dynamics obtained from the evaluation function for the given strain during the given time period.

 The x-axis is the time range, and the default time range is from 40,000 to 40,100.
 It is because the behavior dynamics show clear differences across the strains during this time range and because the behavior dynamics have more active actions than the other time period.
 Users can, of course, define the time range of their interest.
 But they should be aware of the lower and upper bounds of the time range before doing comparisons.
 For the first strain (strain_num = 0), the time range should be between 1 and 92,400.
 For the second one (strain_num = 1), it should be between 1 and 90,000.
 The time range should be between 1 and 88,800 for the last strain (strain_num = 2).

-Of note is that, based on our understadning and explanations from the research team, 0 indicates the time when a mouse wakes up and starts its day.
+Of note is that, based on our understanding and explanations from the research team, 0 indicates the time when a mouse wakes up and starts its day.
 The unit of time is understood as one second.
 Thus, the default time range (from 40,000 to 40,100) represents around 11 hours after the start of the day.
-Based on this defnintion of the time range, users can change it and compare simulated behavior dynamics across the three strains.
+Based on this definition of the time range, users can change it and compare simulated behavior dynamics across the three strains.

 We do not define the y-axis for this comparison function, because our interest is to visually understand the dynamics of the four states during the given time period.
 For better understanding of the behavior dynamics, we assign different colors for different states.
 In the plot, blue represents IS, skyblue represents eating, yellow represents drinking, and red represents other activities in AS.